ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

 * __Truncate Table__ : Delete all rows from a table, TRUNCATE TABLE Customer or DELETE FROM Customer
 ```
 Difference between TRUNCATE & DELETE :
-With Truncate data can't ne recovered.
-Truncate is DDL, DELETE is DML.
-Truncate releases the memory but DELETE doesn't.
+With TRUNCATE data can't ne recovered.
+TRUNCATE is DDL, DELETE is DML.
+TRUNCATE releases the memory but DELETE doesn't.
 ```

 ---